All 42 sample page(s) are viewable on-line.

 The "high" thumb position has always been a controversial subject.
 If your thumb takes a "high" position, the finger span is reduced from four to three frets.
 You'll need more movement and effort to play anything in the standard four fret position.

-The “high” thumb position is often used as a leverage device for bends and vibratos in Blues and Rock music.
-It is an exceptional position and should not be be your fundamental position.
-Work to develop the low thumb position.
+The "high" thumb position is often used as a leverage device for bends and vibratos in Blues and Rock music.
+It is an exceptional position and should not be a fundamental position.
+Work to develop a low thumb position.

 Finger Independence and Strength